 We are beginning with one of the greatest achievements of Bender’s career.
 Crown Princess Margrethe’s 1967 gown has been discussed here and elsewhere endlessly, but that doesn’t take away from its glory.
 Bender used heavy silk and fashioned a dress with a general queenly medieval style that seems at the same time completely modern.
 The dress is stately, yet plain enough to hold up to the many traditions required by the Danes: the use of Princess Margaret’s lace in the front panel, the Daisy brooch, and the family lace veil.
 The most royal touch, in my opinion, is the six meter train, attached at the shoulders and ending in square points.

+(Hofdame Note: This section was edited.
+New information came to our attention in 2022.)
 Anne-Marie was the youngest of the sisters and the first to get married.
-In 1964, Bender designed a simple dress for a very young girl who was going to go from princess to queen in a day.
+In 1964, Holger Blom’s studio (where Bender was trained) designed a simple dress for a very young girl who was going to go from princess to queen in a day.
 A bit of a tall order, that.
-He delivered a dress that didn’t swamp the young bride, and still looks fresh enough today.
+Holger Blom delivered a dress that didn’t swamp the young bride, and still looks fresh enough today.
 In a touch of design genius, Princess Margaret’s lace peeks out of the small panels in Anne Marie’s skirt.
+It’s included because we believe Bender assisted his boss in the design.

 The last Danish princess of the family to marry, in 1968, was the elegant Benedikte.
 Bender designed a dress that had similar design elements to her sisters.
 It shared the shoulder train of Daisy’s gown, and the rounded open neck that was used in Anne-Marie’s dress.
 Princess Margaret’s lace was used in the side panels (Bender must have spent sleepless nights figuring out how to this differently on each gown).
 The designer gave the dress Benedikte personality by affixing two bows at the high waist, each adorned with diamonds for the event.